csanghvi-stripe/meeting-prompter/README.md

 ## Architecture

-The system uses extraction-based RAG with ColBERT semantic search:
+The system uses a **hybrid RAG pipeline**: extraction for grounding + LFM2-1.2B-RAG for fluent answers.

 ```
 ┌─────────────────────────────────────────────────────────────────────┐